theforeman/theforeman.org/plugins/foreman_discovery/7.0/index.md

 * fdi.cachefacts - number of fact uploads without caching (0 by default)
 * fdi.px* - PXE-less workflow (described below)
 * fdi.dhcp_timeout - DHCP timeout in seconds (default 300)
+* fdi.vlan.primary - VLAN ID to set for primary interface

 By default, the image tries to send initial facts multiple times.
 Delay between facter runs can be changed with `fdi.uploadsleep`.
 Once facts are